Jumping exercises with Gemma Tattersall: Bounces

 During our visit to Gemma’s Horsham base we were able to watch her schooling a range of horses, from an inexperienced four year old to her stalwart Badminton specialist Arctic Soul; observing each horse’s tailored training based on the stage of their career.
 Gemma uses an array of exercises to improve her horses’ ability to think for themselves as well as increasing elasticity through fun sessions.

-Riding her talented, eight year old advanced horse Chilli Knight, Gemma ran through an exercise to encourage elasticity.
+Riding her talented advanced horse Chilli Knight, Gemma ran through an exercise to encourage elasticity.

 Set up this exercise

 Set up three fences at a bounce distance followed by a stride to a small oxer, followed by a stride to three more bounce fences.

 Ride through this exercise, allowing your horse to use his body and think for himself.